bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-csharp[](../../../samples/tests/xunit/AllKindsOfParamsTest.cs#L102-L120)]

-These examples do the same thing, here is what is going on:
+These examples do the same thing.

-1. The first example uses the `ChildContent<TChildComponent>` factory method in <xref:Bunit.ComponentParameterFactory>, where `TChildComponent` is the (child) component that should be passed to the component under test. `ChildContent<TChildComponent>` factory method can take zero or more component parameters as input itself, which will be passed to the `TChildComponent` component, in this case, the `<Alert>` component.
+The first example uses the `ChildContent<TChildComponent>` factory method in <xref:Bunit.ComponentParameterFactory>, where `TChildComponent` is the (child) component that should be passed to the component under test. `ChildContent<TChildComponent>` factory method can take zero or more component parameters as input itself, which will be passed to the `TChildComponent` component, which in this case is the `<Alert>` component.

-2. The second example uses the <xref:Bunit.ComponentParameterCollectionBuilder`1>'s `AddChildContent<TChildComponent>` method, where `TChildComponent` is the (child) component that should be passed to the component under test.
-The `AddChildContent<TChildComponent>` method takes an optional <xref:Bunit.ComponentParameterCollectionBuilder`1> as input, which can be used to pass parameters to the `TChildComponent` component, in this case, the `<Alert>` component.
+The second example uses the <xref:Bunit.ComponentParameterCollectionBuilder`1>'s `AddChildContent<TChildComponent>` method, where `TChildComponent` is the (child) component that should be passed to the component under test.
+The `AddChildContent<TChildComponent>` method takes an optional <xref:Bunit.ComponentParameterCollectionBuilder`1> as input, which can be used to pass parameters to the `TChildComponent` component, which in this case is the `<Alert>` component.

 # [Razor test code](#tab/razor)